 Field-hunting tip

-Look in manganese ore deposits country — that is the host setting where tanohataite typically forms.
+Look in manganese ore deposits country, the host setting where tanohataite typically forms.
 If you start seeing quartz, rhodochrosite, tephroite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.